-Wrong Genre Savvy: The justification for he evading the government's attempts at capturing him and heroman were that it was clear that the media was being manipulated into making them look like the bad guys, and the fear that he'd wind up as an experiment alongside Heroman.
+Wrong Genre Savvy: The justification for his evading the government's attempts at capturing him and Heroman was that it was clear that the media was being manipulated into making them look like the bad guys, and the fear that he'd wind up as an experiment alongside Heroman.
 Agent Hughes scolds him for the latter, saying that it was a silly assumption.

 Voiced by: Ryota Takeuchi

 The titular character and Joey's Robot Buddy who comes to life after getting hit by lightning.

 Handicapped Badass: Being unable to walk properly does not seem to impede him from riding a skateboard, assisting the professor in his plans, and even kicking ass right alongside Joey with a sweetass guitar.